salvatorenovelli/python-automation-runner/README.md

 # Python Automation Runner

-With this runner, I'd like to provide python users with a portable<sup>1</sup> python environment that exposes a basic but powerful set of API to write automation and assertion scripts that run testing scenarios in **native/graphic** applications.
+With this runner, I'd like to provide python users with a portable<sup>1</sup> python environment that exposes a basic but powerful set of API to write automation and assertion scripts to allow easy creation of testing scenarios in **native/graphic** applications.
 The environment will also function as a script `runner`, allowing the user to start and stop their script using windows hotkey. *(this may be more of a script debug feature)*

 The main target are: